 The one-size-fits-all approach doesn’t work for everyone.

 According to new research a personalized treatment approach may be required.
-That is, one that takes into account individual issues such as nutritional deficiencies, co-existing endocrine disorders, drug interactions, and hard wired genetic traits that are associated with reduced activation of T4 to triiodothyronine (T3).
+That is, one that considers individual nutritional deficiencies, co-existing endocrine disorders, drug interactions, hard-wired genetic traits, and the environmental influences on thyroid function.

 Getting An Accurate Diagnosis Is The First Step To Transforming Thyroid Health